 The history of the Slavs dates back to between the 5th century and the 10th century.
 The ancient Slavs were members of tribal societies throughout Eastern and Central Europe.
-By the end of the 8th century, the population of Slavs expanded and the groups began to extend to other regions.
-The early Slavs were primarily Christian and lived in Christian states including Croatia, Serbia and Poland.
+By the end of the 8th century, Slavs' population expanded and the groups began to extend to other regions.
+The early Slavs were primarily Christian and lived in Christian states, including Croatia, Serbia, and Poland.
 These people built sunken settlements known as "Grubenhauser" along the rivers.
 The stone ovens found in the corners of the buildings are a characteristic still used in Eastern European homes today.

 Today, many Slavs follow the Christian faith.
 Most Slavs in the eastern and southern Slavic countries are Eastern Orthodox, while residents of the western and southwestern Slavic countries are Roman Catholic.
 Minority religious groups among Slavs include atheists, Muslims and Protestants.

 The dominant religion in a Slavic country typically influences the alphabet used by its people.
 Roman Catholic Slavs use the Latin alphabet, and those who follow the Orthodox faith use the Cyrillic alphabet.